DecentraLabsCom/Lab-Metadata/README.md

 **Advantages:**

-* Flexibility and Cost-Free Updates: Easily updated without gas fees (when no hash is stored onchain)
+* Flexibility and cost-free updates: Easily updated without gas fees (when no hash is stored onchain)

 * Rich content: Enables large text, documentation, and media.